ElSercio/ccna-network-topology-vlans-dhcp-intervlanrouting-port-security/README.md

 - **Port-Security**: enabled on all access switch ports, restricting each port to a single learned MAC address; violations result in the interface being shut down (violation mode: shutdown)
+- Add a simulated ISP router with NAT overload for internet access

 ## Next Steps

-- [ ] Add a simulated ISP router with NAT overload for internet access
-- [ ] Implement ACLs to control traffic between VLANs
+- [ ] Implement ACLs to control traffic between networks.
+- [ ] Implement OSPF by adding two different smaller networks.